 For the cook, nut and seed oils are a necessary ingredient.
 Oils add fat for browning and for consistency, and many nut and seed oils add flavour.
 Oils derived from nuts are healthy.
 Olive oil is high in monounsaturated fats, while palm and coconut oils have the highest levels of saturated fats.
 Although there are general-purpose oils these can generally be divided into cooking oils-those that are fairly neutral in flavour and withstand heat well and seasoning oils, which are best used to flavour uncooked dishes such as salads.
 Cooking oils include soy and corn oils; walnut and hazelnut oils can be heated, but are most successful as seasoning oils.

 Avocado oil is from the avocado pits, and sometimes from blemished fruit, this oil is colourless with a faint aniseed flavour.
 It is used mainly in North America.
 More on avocado oil.

-Also known as rapeseed oil, this neutral-flavored oil is suitable for frying, cooking, or baking.
+Also known as rapeseed oil, this neutral-flavoured oil is suitable for frying, cooking, or baking.
 It has a high smoke point and is low in saturated fats.

 Extracted from the dried kernel of the coconut, this is often used in commercial food preparations and in certain Indian dishes.
 It is high in saturated fats.

 One of the most economical and widely used all-purpose oils, this is deep yellow in color and heavy in texture.
 Corn oil is high in polyunsaturated fats and has a high smoke point, so it is both healthy and ideal for most culinary preparations.

 Derived from the cotton plant, this is used in the production of margarine and blended cooking oils.
 It is also used in Egyptian cuisine, where it lends a distinctive flavor.